the historic home of the extraordinary Alcott family,

 Open to the public and overseen by the not-for-profit Louisa May Alcott Memorial Association since May 27, 1912,

-this treasured historic site celebrated its Centennial during 2012!
+this treasured historic site now welcomes visitors in its second century!

 May Alcott’s Orchard House - Home of Little Women is an "Official Project" of Save

 America's Treasures, a public-private partnership between The White

 House Millennium Council and The National Trust for Historic Preservation

 dedicated to the preservation of our nation's irreplaceable historic and